-Whether you want to build a mansard conversion, Velux, dormer or hip-to-gable conversion, you may need to see if the work requires planning permission.
+If you’re considering a Velux, mansard, dormer, or hip-to-gable conversion, you’ll need to check whether the work requires planning permission.
 Loft extensions will typically fall within your permitted development rights, but there are some exceptions.
-The UK Loft Conversions team has put together this guide to help you determine if your upcoming conversion may require a planning permission application.
+Our loft conversion company has put together this guide to help you determine if your upcoming conversion may require a planning permission application.

-You can also call one of our team members on 01276 536284 to discuss your project, permitted development and planning permission.
+You can also call our team on 01276 536284 to discuss your project in Camberley, Ascot, Guildford, Woking, or the surrounding areas, including permitted development and planning permission.

-Factors that need to be considered when assessing a loft conversion application include:
+Factors that need to be considered when assessing a Velux, dormer, hip-to-gable, or mansard conversion application include:

-You can check with your local authority department to be sure of the regulations in your area.
-The experts at our loft conversion company are also happy to advise on all attic conversions.
+You can check with your local authority to confirm the regulations in your area.
+The experts at our loft conversion company are also happy to advise on all attic conversions and provide full project management.

 For a loft conversion to fall within your permitted development rights and not require planning permission, it must:

-Planning permission for loft extensions isn’t typically required, but there are a few exceptions, including:
+Planning permission for attic conversions isn’t typically required, but there are a few exceptions, including:

 If the building you plan to convert and expand is listed, planning permission will likely be needed.